crystallabs/event_handler/README.md

 ### Return values

-All handlers are defined with Nil as their return type.
+All handlers are defined with Nil as their return type and their return value is ignored.
-This makes the return value from handlers ignored regardless of what it is.
 There are only two cases where an explicit `nil` is required to satisfy the type restriction: